 As an accountant, often I'm flabbergasted by some of the myths that exist about accounts and taxation.
 I'm not sure where they come from, but most of them are very wide of the mark.
 So what's the reality?
 Time to dispel five common myths about accounting and tax

 My polite response is, if this were the case, everyone would do it.
-Personally, I think confusion arises from the fact there's no income tax to be paid on dividends up to the dividend allowance threshold of £2,000 (from April 2018; previously £5,000).
+Personally, I think confusion arises from the fact there's no income tax to be paid on dividends up to the dividend allowance threshold of £2,000 (previously £5,000 before April 2018).
 Dividend income over the dividend allowance threshold is taxed at the rate applicable to your income tax band (7.5% basic rate, 32.5% higher rate or 38.1% for additional rate tax payers).
 There is no national insurance paid on any dividend income.
 It is worth remember that dividends would have been paid to the shareholders after Corporation Tax had been deducted, so tax has been paid, albeit by the company.